 So here’s the thing.
 It all depends on what type of safari you are doing.

-Open-Sided Safari Vehicle
+what to wear on an Open-Sided Safari Vehicle

 If you’re in an open-sided safari vehicle it’s best to wear neutral tones (and what you would consider more traditional safari clothes).
 Think greens, browns, beige and black.
 You want to blend in (with the truck).
-The animals are used to seeing the silhouette of the safari vehicles and as long as your not wearing florescent/bright colours you will be fine.
+The animals are used to seeing the silhouette of the safari vehicles and as long as your not wearing florescent/bright colors you will be fine.

 If you’re on a walking safari (in the Okovango Delta for example) you want to follow the above with regards to neutral tones.
 It is also highly recommended that you wear full length pants, closed toe shoes and a hat at a minimum.
 The long pants/shoes protect your legs and feet from any of the vegetation or smaller animals/bugs that might be in your path.
-And the hat -(and this one should be obvious) – but the sun is strong.
+And the hat -(and this one should be obvious) – because the sun is strong.

 One big no-no for a walking safari is wearing white or any bright colours.
 These, particularly the white, reflects the sun and you’ll ‘shine out like a beacon on the